ypinhsuan/tp/docs/DeveloperGuide.md

 1. User requests to find a student.
 2. User provides the parameters to find student.
 3. Tutor's Pet finds the student.
-4. Student is found by Tutor's Pet.
+4. Tutor's Pet displays all matching students found.

     Use case ends.